-The biggest, most affordable ships, the 2,000- to 4,000-passenger giants, sell onboard vacation fun as low as \$100 per person a day, with poolside parties, loud music, drinks by the pitcher, glittery theater shows, casinos and basketball courts.
+The biggest, most affordable ships, the 2,000- to 4,000-passenger giants, sell onboard vacation fun as low as \$100 per person a day, with poolside parties, loud music, glittery theatre shows and basketball courts.

 And in the yacht category, the Star Breeze adds a new dimension to the Windstar fleet, continuing to offer authentic experiences in offbeat places, with all the creature comforts anyone could want: Spacious suites, fine cuisine, personal service and kindred spirits to share the pleasure at every turn.
-"So far, it's a winning combination," said Miller as we disembarked.
+"So far, it's a winning combination," said Miller as we disembarked. -TNS